biocodellc/archive-ppo-fims/data/README.md

-#plantPhenology project data
+#Loading the Plant Phenology Project Data

-Contained in this directory are scripts and tools for importing plant phenology data sources.
+Following is an outline of the methods used for importing plant phenology data sources.

 # Step 1